jradding10/Decay/README.md

 Use https://www.batteryarchive.org/list.html?t=0001 and find a battery cell CSV file you would like to analyze.
 Choose the cycle data download after choosing a cell.
 Decay works with any battery data chosen from BatteryArchive.org.

 # Set up
-Follow the steps in the following video: https://youtu.be/L0L76S3UVRM
+Follow the steps in the following video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/VJwiJiQmS4U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. Download cycle data from https://www.batteryarchive.org/list.html?t=0001
 2. Use decay_ml.py to find the RMSE and get a graphic representation of the decision tree in dot format.
 Use preferred VIM: `py decay_ml.py battery-cell-file-name.csv`